tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 ## Acceleration

 The `velocity` represents the sum total of the all vectors acting on Nyan Cat.
-With each iteration of the `Update` function, it is recalculated and added to the feline's previous location.
+With each iteration of the `Update` function, it is recalculated and added to the cosmic feline's previous location.
 No matter how many forces are included, the same principle applies.
 Consider, for example, a scenario with additional updrafts, thrusters, propellers, and afterburners:

 {% highlight js %}
   ...